 The story on my dad’s side of the family is much different.
 I had the privilege of helping my dad’s father create a plan to see that his legacy was carried out the way he wanted it to be.
 He wasn’t one to discuss money often, but he did cast a vision for how his wealth should be used.
 This led to strategies to reduce taxes, put things in order, and increase his overall impact.
 When he passed, everyone understood the plan and what should be done.
 His estate was settled quickly and, more importantly, in a way that honored him.
 It’s what he would have wanted.

 These stories share one thing in common – they both had a plan.
 But one was by default and the other by design.

+If you’re not satisfied with the government’s plan, it’s time to design your own plan.
 One tool we love is a family mission statement.
 What’s important to you and your family?
 Is it giving back to the community?
 The family business?
 Traveling the world?
 Education?

 Your Estate Plan Should Match Your Financial Plan

-- What would you like to be remembered for but haven’t accomplished yet, what do you need to do to make it happen?”
+- What would you like to be remembered for but haven’t accomplished yet and what do you need to do to make it happen?